Carlton North - Princes Hill

 Carlton North - Princes Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects expected to influence the area.
-Notable initiatives include Piedimonte Supermarket Redevelopment, Edison North Fitzroy, Fitzroy Gasworks Site Redevelopment, and Brenan Place.
-The following details projects likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 15 projects that could impact this region.
+Notable projects include Piedimonte Supermarket Redevelopment, Edison North Fitzroy, Australian Institute for Infectious Disease (AIID), and Brenan Place.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.